Home

 Where VaR falls short in energy is important to teach:

-Regulatory angle (EMIR and MiFID II):
+Regulatory angle

 6 Historical Price Data (30 trading days)